 CRYENGINE uses many different asset types to deal with the complexity of simulating the real world as realistically as possible.
 Some of the most common asset types used in CRYENGINE are .cgf (Crytek Geometry Format), .mtl (Material) and .dds (Directdraw Surface) textures, however most users will mainly interact with the .cgf standard geometry format and will have to assign materials.

 Once you start to advance and become involved with animations, then you will have to handle more asset types - the 4 main categories are listed below:

 Below are some of the most common asset file types that you will encounter inside of the Engine:

-- .cgf (Crytek Geometry Format) - The .cgf file is created in the 3D application and contains geometry data (grouped triangles, vertex attributes such as tangent space or vertex color, optional physics data and optional spherical harmonics data).
+- .cgf (Crytek Geometry Format): .cgf files are created in a 3D application and contain geometry data (grouped triangles, vertex attributes such as tangent space or vertex color, optional physics data, and optional spherical harmonics data).

-- .chr (Character) - The .chr file is created in the 3D application and contains the skeleton data and physics proxies which are used for hit detection and ragdoll simulation which are driven by animations.
+- .chr (Character) - .chr files are created in a 3D application and contain skeleton data and physics proxies, which are used for hit detection and ragdoll simulation driven by animations.

-- .skin (Skinned Render Mesh) - The .skin file is created in the 3D application and contains skinned character data.
-It can be any asset that is animated with bone-weighted vertices such as humans, aliens, ropes, lamps, heads and parachutes.
-The .skin file includes the mesh, vertex weighting, vertex colors and morph targets.
+- .skin (Skinned Render Mesh) - .skin files are created in a 3D application and contain skinned character data.
+They can be any asset that is animated with bone-weighted vertices such as humans, aliens, ropes, lamps, heads and parachutes.
+A .skin file includes the mesh, vertex weighting, vertex colors and morph targets.

 Textures and Materials